 Full Hearts, Full Bellies

 Caesars Entertainment is donating more than 250,000 pounds of food and thousands of gloves, masks and hand sanitizers to local hospitals, charities and first responders.
-All US properties have volunteered to assist their local communities, including Caesars’ Las Vegas properties, that donated approximately 116,000 pounds of food to a local food bank and medical supplies to University Medical Center, Las Vegas.
+All U.S. properties have volunteered to assist their local communities, including Caesars’ Las Vegas properties, that donated approximately 116,000 pounds of food to a local food bank and medical supplies to University Medical Center, Las Vegas.
 All together, the company will be able to provide approximately 208,000 meals throughout the country.
+The company is also staging nightly light shows outside Paris Las Vegas to honor healthcare workers.

 Virtual Tip Jars